Cradle Coast, Launceston, Hobart

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-Identify and explain the foundational principles of managing people in the workplace
+- Identify and describe the principles, tools and techniques of managing people in the workplace

 Please note: international students should refer to this page to get an indicative course cost.